Democracy in Africa

-Democracy in Africa is measured by a variety of indexes primarily devised by Non-Governmental Organisations (NGOs), such as V-Dem Democracy indices, and Democracy index by The Economist.
+Democracy in Africa is measured according to various definitions of democracy by a variety of indexes, such as V-Dem Democracy indices, and Democracy Index by The Economist.

+The top 3 African countries ranked by V-Dem Democracy indices Electoral Democracy metric in 2024 were Cape Verde, Seychelles, and South Africa.

 The Freedom Index ranks states based on the protection of 'political and civil liberties and freedoms' that individuals receive including the freedom to participate in elections.
-In 2018, the index found that the majority of sub-Saharan African states including Sudan, Cameroon and Ethiopia were 'not-free', while several states including Namibia, Botswana and Ghana were pronounced 'free'.
+In 2018, the index found that the majority of sub-Saharan African states including but not limited to Sudan, Cameroon and Ethiopia were 'not-free', while several states including but not limited to Namibia, Botswana and Ghana were pronounced 'free'.

 Historical overview

+Modern studies have identified elements of deliberative democracy in ancient African societies, such as among the Baganda in Uganda, the amaZulu in South Africa, and the Chewa in Malawi, and it has been argued democracy was present among many other societies in the precolonial era.

-The integration of democracy in Africa is something some academic scholars place to have occurred in fairly recent history, as a result of historical processes like decolonization and the collapse of communism.
-Doorenspleet and Nijzink (2014) discuss how democratisation occurred in African states like Ghana, when governments were democratically elected through party systems, which they present to be a hallmark of gauging democracy.
+The integration of democracy in Africa is a topic some academic scholars place to have occurred in fairly recent history, as a result of historical processes like decolonization and the collapse of communism.
+Doorenspleet and Nijzink (2014) discuss the democratisation processes in African states like Ghana, emphasising how democratisation occurred in African states like Ghana, when governments were democratically elected through party systems, which they present to be a hallmark of gauging democracy.
 There is a variety of explanations throughout the scholarly discourse on what prompted democratisation in Africa.
 Adejumobi (2015) articulates that one key indicator of democracy being introduced to Africa was "the introduction of multiparty elections in most African countries during the 1990s", which will be discussed later in this article in the title 'Measures of Democracy'.

-Adejumobi is a proponent of the idea that, prior to democracy, most post-colonial states were authoritarian due to "internal and external factors" including volatile circumstances socially and economically.
+Adejumobi is a proponent of the idea that, before the advent of democracy, most post-colonial states were authoritarian due to "internal and external factors" including volatile circumstances socially and economically.
 According to his account, stark divisions of "ethnicity, religion, class, and region" across African states were a key impediment to the democratic management of a state's affairs, which has since been overcome to an extent, with numerous states being identified as 'free' by Freedom House (2018).

-In 2013, Gylfason wrote that democratic systems of government saw substantial increases when communist regimes in Europe fell, which had the knock on effect of increasing the number of democracies across the African continent.
+In 2013, Gylfason noted that the fall of communist regimes in Europe led to substantial increases in democratic systems of government, which had the knock on effect of increasing the number of democracies across the African continent.
 He states that "the number of democracies in Africa rose from four to 17 while the number of autocracies fell down to single digits".
 The advantages of incorporating a democratic system of government over autocratic regimes include reducing the likelihood of corruption according to Gylfason, who states "democracy tends to hinder corruption and help growth" by promoting education and governance in the public interest.